 4. New antibiotics discovery

 There is a growing concern about the rise of antibiotic-resistant bacteria — superbugs.
-They are responsible for about 700,000 deaths worldwide each year, and according to a U.K. government review this number can dramatically increase -- up to 10 million by 2050.
+They are responsible for about 700,000 deaths worldwide each year, and according to a U.K. government review, this number can dramatically increase -- up to 10 million by 2050.
 Bacteria evolve and develop resistance to the antibiotics which were traditionally used with great success, and then become useless with time.

-Irresponsible prescription of antibiotics to treat simple cases in patients and a widespread use of antibiotics in livestock farming jeopardize the situation by accelerating the rate of bacterial mutations, rendering them resistant to drugs with alarming speed.
+Irresponsible prescription of antibiotics to treat simple cases in patients and widespread use of antibiotics in livestock farming jeopardize the situation by accelerating the rate of bacterial mutations, rendering them resistant to drugs with alarming speed.

 On the other hand, antibiotics discovery has been an unattractive area for pharmaceutical research, compared to developing more ‘economically feasible’ drugs.
-It is probably the key reason behind a drying up of the pipeline of novel antibiotic classes, with the last one introduced more than thirty years ago.
+It is probably the key reason behind a drying up of the pipeline of novel antibiotic classes, with the last one, introduced more than thirty years ago.

-Nowadays the antibiotics discovery is becoming a more attractive area due to some beneficial changes in regulatory legislature, stimulating pharma to pour money into antibiotics discovery programs, and venture investors -- into biotech startups developing promising antibacterial medicines.
+Nowadays the discovery of the antibiotics is becoming a more attractive area due to some beneficial changes in regulatory legislature, stimulating pharma to pour money into antibiotics discovery programs, and venture investors -- into biotech startups developing promising antibacterial medicines.
 In 2016, one of us (AB) reviewed the state of antibiotics drug discovery and summarized some of the promising startups in the space, including Macrolide Pharmaceuticals, Iterum Therapeutics, Spero Therapeutics, Cidara Therapeutics, and Entasis Therapeutics.